ARTICLE I: NAME AND OFFICE

 ARTICLE V: OFFICERS and DIRECTORS

-5-A With the exception of the founding Board of Directors set forth in the Articles of Incorporation, AAREA shall have a fifteen member Board of Directors made up as follows:
+5-A With the exception of the founding Board of Directors set forth in the Articles of Incorporation, AAREA shall have a five member Board of Directors made up as follows:

-3. Secretary and Treasurer: The secretary and treasurer shall be elected by the board from its members.
+3. Secretary and Treasurer: The secretary and treasurer shall be elected by the Board from its

 5- B Meetings of the Board of Directors

 a.
-The date, time and location of the Seasonal Meetings shall be set by the President.
+The date, time and location of the Meetings shall be set by the President.

 b.
-Each of the three Seasonal Meetings shall be noticed to all Directors within 30 day prior to these meetings.
+Each of the three Meetings shall be noticed to all Directors within 30 day prior to

 a.
 The President of the Board determines that an emergency meeting is necessary;